-We know that unexpected life events can affect your budget, so we offer clients with a student loan or student loan refinance the ability to skip one payment every 12 months.
+We know that unexpected life events can affect your budget, so we offer clients with a private student loan or student loan refinance the ability to skip one payment every 12 months.
 Your first request to skip a payment can be made once you've made at least 6 months of consecutive on-time, full principal and interest payments, and your loan is in good standing.

 We require a completed request form to process a Skip-A-Payment request.
 The form is available at the bottom of this article.
 To apply, first download and complete the form.
 Then, upload the completed form to your Earnest profile.

 The request form includes specific instructions for uploading the form to your profile.
 Please note that we're currently unable to process requests received via email.
 Instead, please sign in to your Earnest dashboard and select My Profile > Uploads.
 Choose "Other" as the type of document.

 A few restrictions apply to skipped payments.
 They are outlined in the request form, and include (but are not necessarily limited to) the following: